ygrek/sqlgg/overview.md

 TODO
 ----

-* distinguish predicates and expressions (research)
 * choose better names for some common cases (WHERE id = ? etc)
 * fix line numbers in error output
-* resolve conflicts in grammar, check precedences
+* enhance error reporting
-* type-inference is too primitive
+* type-inferrer is too primitive
-* detect statements on single tables and group the corresponding generated code in one class
+* detect statements on single tables and group the corresponding generated code together
-* check names (functions and bindings) for uniqueness
+* check function names for uniqueness
 * support/test other SQL engines
 * generate code for more languages
 * read SQL spec
+* distinguish predicates and expressions
 * type check expressions

 ----
-2009-05-17
+2009-05-20

 <style>
 code { font-family: monospace; }